Menus for Articles

 A refinance transaction in which the proceeds are used to pay existing valid liens, plus accrued interest on those loans and the typical costs associated with completing the refinance transaction (i.e. where the borrower does not receive cash for other purposes) is referred to as a “rate and term” refinance and is not considered a home equity loan.
 Please note that in the state of Texas, a loan whose proceeds are used to pay any portion of a prior home equity loan is “deemed” to be a home equity loan to which all the legal limitations that exist for a standard home equity loans (one in which cash proceeds are paid to the borrower) apply.
 However, for the purpose of qualification and pricing (rate and costs) the lender may consider this type of loan (where the borrower receives no cash) to be more similar to a standard refinance and therefore the qualification standards and pricing may be no different than with a standard rate and term refinance even though the state’s legal limitations will apply.

 If the borrower receives cash in a refinance transaction and has the choice of using the proceeds to pay for home improvements or other purposes the loan will be considered a home equity loan.
 If, however, the legal requirements are met to establish a “contractor’s” or “mechanic’s” lien at the time of a home improvement loan and the proceeds are used solely to pay the cost of materials and labor for home improvements the resulting transaction is not a “home equity” loan.
 This loan and any loan that “renews and extends” this type of loan in a later refinance transaction is not required to meet the state legal requirements for a “home equity loan”.
 However, a loan that is not considered by state law to be a “home equity loan” may be deemed by the lender to be more similar in risk to a “cash-out” loan and for that reason may be more strictly viewed for qualification purposes and may carry a higher rate or pricing adjustment (more points at the same rate).
-The most common example is a refinance transaction where the proceeds are used to pay the balance on an existing home improvement loan (e.g. a loan for the purpose installation of a swimming pool).
+The most common example is a refinance transaction where the proceeds are used to pay the balance on an existing home improvement loan (e.g. a loan for the purpose installation of a swimming pool or perhaps for the payment of a littleton roofing contractor to conduct a repair or total replacement).
 As previously noted, if the legal requirements of the state for establishing a contractor’s lien (“mechanic’s lien”) were met at the time the home improvement loan was made this lien will be considered a valid existing lien the refinance of which is not considered “home equity loan” with regard to state legal limitations or requirements.
 The restriction in Texas prohibiting a valid “home equity” lien where the loan amount of the property loan plus the balance of any other liens secured by the property exceeds 80% of the value of the property does not exist on a “home improvement” loan provided the legal formalities related to this type of loan have been met.
 Thus structuring a loan where the proceeds are intended to be used for home improvements will permit the LTV for that loan to be as high as 95%.
+This is such good news for those who desperately need a redo, whether it be plumbing a new bathroom, re-plastering walls or rewiring faulty electrics with companies like https://www.bouldenbrothers.com/boulden-brothers-electric/electricians-delaware-city/.
+These could be necessary changes, or the house needs to be renovated for selling purposes.
+Either way, many homeowners are financially unable to make these changes – they rely on loans provided to help them through.

 If I pay only credit card or other bills at the closing and receive no cash is the loan still considered a “home equity loan”?